Cranberry Sauce

 How To Make Fresh Cranberry Sauce

 • Add some depth.
-Pour in ½ a cup of red wine to the sauce.
+Pour in ½ a cup of red wine for a sophisticated, slightly boozy twist.

 Ways To Use Cranberry Sauce